yewstack/yew/website/translated_docs/zh-TW/src/concepts/agents.md

 # Agents

 Agents are similar to Angular's [Services](https://angular.io/guide/architecture-services) \(but without dependency injection\), and provide a Yew with an [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
-Agents can be used to route messages between components independently of where they sit in the component hierarchy, or they can be used to coordinate global state, or they can be used to offload computationally expensive tasks off of the main UI-thread, or communicate between different tabs \(in the future\).
+Agents can be used to route messages between components independently of where they sit in the component hierarchy, or they can be used to create a global state, and they can also be used to offload computationally expensive tasks from the main thread which renders the UI.
+There is also planned support for using agents to allow Yew applications to communicate accross tabs \(in the future\).

-Agents that run concurrently use [web-workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to achieve that concurrency.
+In order for agents to run concurrently, Yew uses [web-workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 ## Lifecycle